STEREOGRAPH

 Where St. Helena's Upper Valley Sets the Standard

 St. Helena sits at the gravitational center of Napa Valley winemaking, the town where the valley floor begins to narrow and the benchland soils either side of Highway 29 have been producing serious Cabernet for longer than most American wine regions have existed.
-The producers who work this corridor operate in a deeply competitive peer set: allocation lists, critical attention, and cellar-door scarcity are the currency of the trade here, and the threshold for recognition keeps rising.
-STEREOGRAPH earns EP Club Pearl 2 Star Prestige recognition in 2025, a placement that positions it within the upper bracket of St. Helena producers, a tier where technical precision and site-specific conviction matter more than volume or visibility.
+STEREOGRAPH is a winery in St. Helena.
+It received EP Club Pearl 2 Star Prestige recognition in 2025, a placement that positions it within the upper bracket of St. Helena producers, a tier where technical precision and site-specific conviction matter more than volume or visibility.

-That recognition lands STEREOGRAPH alongside a cohort of estate-focused producers that includes Dana Estates, Chappellet Winery, and Charles Krug, all operating from St. Helena with a shared commitment to appellation integrity, even as each pursues a distinct house style.
-The 2 Star Prestige tier at EP Club is not a broad category: it signals a producer where quality consistency is demonstrable across multiple vintages, not a single breakout release.
+That recognition places STEREOGRAPH alongside a cohort of estate-focused producers that includes Dana Estates, Chappellet Winery, and Charles Krug, all operating from St. Helena with a shared commitment to appellation integrity, even as each pursues a distinct house style.

 Napa's premium tier has increasingly sorted itself along philosophical lines rather than purely geographic ones.
 On one side sit producers whose winemaking leans toward extraction, new oak, and point-chasing; on the other, a smaller cohort whose approach prioritizes site expression, restraint at the cellar level, and aging potential over approachability at release.
 STEREOGRAPH's 2 Star Prestige placement, earned in a vintage cycle that rewarded producers capable of delivering structured wines without sacrificing freshness, aligns it with the latter tendency.

 This kind of winemaking philosophy has deep roots in the valley.
 The benchlands and volcanic soils around St. Helena have always rewarded producers willing to let terroir speak ahead of technique.
-The comparator producers in STEREOGRAPH's peer set at EP Club, including Accendo Cellars and Brand Napa Valley, share a similar orientation: small production, careful sourcing, and a resistance to the kind of over-worked fruit profiles that dominated critical conversation in the valley through the early 2000s.
-That the 2025 EP Club ratings cycle has confirmed STEREOGRAPH in this company speaks to a consistent execution of that philosophy.
+Comparable producers at EP Club, including Accendo Cellars and Brand Napa Valley, share a similar orientation: small production, careful sourcing, and a resistance to the kind of over-worked fruit profiles that dominated critical conversation in the valley through the early 2000s.
+That the 2025 EP Club ratings cycle has placed STEREOGRAPH in this company speaks to a consistent execution of that philosophy.

-For context beyond Napa, producers with comparable site-focused orientations in California include Alban Vineyards in Arroyo Grande and Adelaida Vineyards in Paso Robles, both of which have built reputations on terroir specificity rather than stylistic conformity.
-The pattern holds across American fine wine: producers who commit to a defined site language tend to age better, both in the glass and in critical estimation.
+For context beyond Napa, similar site-focused producers in California include Alban Vineyards in Arroyo Grande and Adelaida Vineyards in Paso Robles, both of which have built reputations on terroir specificity rather than stylistic conformity.

 St. Helena in Season